davidpots/jakeworry/README.md

 A cleverly named repo for me to keep track of random jQuery tidbits + explorations, so I can access them later in future coding endeavors.
 I try to break down each fundamental lesson into a single entry.
 Most recent exercises are at the top!

 ---

+#### 012: JSON + Mustache, via AJAX
+Quite simply, this reads <a href="data.json">this JSON file</a> via AJAX call and then displays the contents via a mustache template.
+This is using JSON generated from the most up-to-date version of the Songnotes catalog, sorted by song name.

+#### 009, 010, 011 ....

 #### 008 JSON 101

 Explores some fundamental things you can do loading content into HTML via JSON.
 Including: (1) displaying content from a JSON source file, (2) counting the # of objects in a JSON feed, and (3) selecting a random item from a JSON feed.